100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 1. Medical Service

-The organization’s medical staff will be composed of Italian doctors.
+The organization’s medical staff will be composed of Italian personnel.

 2. How do I prevent blisters?